 •Page 2: Personal and Contact Information (all required).
 Click to save

 •Page 3: School Information.
 Locate your school in the drop down box (if you do not see your school, please contact your school to register at www.outreach.lsu.edu/lsef on the School Page).
 Select school type, grade, complete teacher name and email address, and select division (junior or senior). ( BE VERY CAREFUL TO SELECT REGION VII JUNIOR OR SENIOR DIVISION, NOT STATE)Click and save

 •Page 4: Project Information.
 Select if Vertebrate, Human, PHBA and/or Hazardous (click all that apply) Enter your project title, abstract information (you can copy and paste from official abstract).
 Enter your project category and then sub-category (descriptions are found by clicking link beside the drop-down box).
 Then check the box of topic(s) your project may include, if any, otherwise do not check.
 Click to save

 •Page 5: Individual or Team.
 Indicate if this is a team project.
 If yes, indicate team member name(s), age, grade and school.
 Limit of 3 team members per project including yourself.
 Click to save

 •Page 6: Method of Payment.
 Select form of payment from Method of Payment and save to next page.
-Fee for Region VII 2018 is $25 per individual project and $40 for team projects.
+Fee for LSEF Region VII 2021 is $25 for individual projects and $50 for team projects.
+Registration is non-refundable.

 •Page 7: Payment submission and instructions, click to next page when complete

-The following are the 22 categories that are recognized by Region VII Fair.
+The following are the 21 categories that are recognized by LSEF.
 Here you will find full descriptions of each category - Intel ISEF Categories and Subcategories

 Animal Sciences (ANIM)